chef-boneyard/chef-web-docs-2016/step_knife/step_knife_data_bag_delete.rst

 ..
 This is an included how-to.

+..
 To a data bag named "admins", enter:

 .. code-block:: bash

-   $ knife data bag delete admins
+   $ knife data bag delete data_bag_name